 Making Statistics Vital has some tasks which could be excellent for the new specification, look at the this task on World Wide Statistics for example which includes the task with answers and a spreadsheet with data for 191 countries.
-Census at School is an excellent source of data and you can generate data for your own school too.
+Census at School is an excellent source of data.

 OCR have linked to some new sample MEI resources (Under External Resources).
 These include some very nice “problem shorts” and also the use of technology to analyse large data sets.